 “In some cases, this may be adaptive.
 In fact, many people who live in constant war-torn societies suffer some distress and then adapt what they do in order to be able to continue with their lives as best they can”

-This stress can then be passed on to future generations.
+This trauma can then be passed on to future generations.

-Transgenerational trauma is often dismissed because of a lack of research to back it, even though studies have shown that influential trauma (which I consider to be part of the TGT spectrum), can have damaging effects on subsequent generations.
+Transgenerational trauma is often dismissed because it is rarely discussed, even though studies have shown that influential trauma (which I consider to be part of the TGT spectrum), can have damaging effects on subsequent generations.

-Better care for those who may have inherited mental health disorders should be a top priority, and if transgenerational trauma can be definitively proven, we can truly begin to assist people in countries ripped apart by conflict.
+Better care for those who may have inherited trauma should be a top priority, and if Transgenerational trauma can be definitively proven, we can begin to assist people in countries ripped apart by conflict.